William Robeyns

 William Robeyns (born 23 February 1996) is a Belgian-Rwandan basketball player who last played for Liège Basket of the BNXT League.
 He also represents the Rwanda national basketball team.

 Professional career

 Robeyns played for Phoenix Brussels from 2018 to 2021.
 During the 2020–21 season, he averaged 9.0 points, 1.7 rebounds, and 1.6 assists per game.
 On 20 May 2021, Robeyns signed with Liège Basket.

 In the 2022 Belgian offseason, Robeyns played for APR of the Rwanda Basketball League.
 On 4 May 2024 Robeyns made his debut in the Basketball Africa League (BAL) with APR, recording 6 points and 5 rebounds in an overtime win against US Monastir.

+Personal life

+Williams was born in Verviers, Liège province to a Rwandan mother and a Belgian father.